texfaq/texfaq.github.io/FAQ-useMF.md

 ```
 in response to the `**` prompt or on the MetaFont command line.
 (If
 `<mode name>` is unknown or omitted, the mode defaults to
-''proof'' mode and MetaFont will produce an output file called
+"proof" mode and MetaFont will produce an output file called
 `<font file name>.2602gf`)
 The `<magnification>` is a floating point number or a
-''magstep'' (magsteps define sizes by stating how many times you need to
+"magstep" (magsteps define sizes by stating how many times you need to
 multiply a base size by `1.2`, so for a base size of
 `10`, `magstep 1` is `12`, `magstep 2` is
 `14.4`